Locality groups

 Let’s ingest some data and query it (body is truncated for brevity):

-curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/write \ --header 'content-type: application/json' \ --data '{ "items": [ { "row_key": "org.apache.spark", "cells": [ { "column_key": "title:", "type": "string", "value": "Apache Spark™ - Unified Engine for large-scale data analytics" }, { "column_key": "language:", "type": "string", "value": "EN" } ] }, // snip ]}'
+curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/write \ --header 'content-type: application/json' \ --data '{ "items": [ { "row_key": "org.apache.spark", "cells": [ { "column_key": "title:", "type": "string", "value": "Apache Spark™ - Unified Engine for large-scale data analytics" }, { "column_key": "language:", "type": "string", "value": "EN" } ] }, // snip ]}'Query data

 Let’s query our entire table using a scan with empty prefix, but

-only return the column title:
+only return the column title::

-curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/scan \ --header 'content-type: application/json' \ --data '{ "row": { "prefix": "" }, "column": { "key": "title:" }}'
+curl --request POST \ --url http://localhost:9876/v1/table/no-locality-example/scan \ --header 'content-type: application/json' \ --data '{ "row": { "prefix": "" }, "column": { "key": "title:" }}'Smoltable returns (again, body truncated for brevity):

-{ "message": "Query successful", "result": { "affected_locality_groups": 1, "bytes_scanned": 984, "cell_count": 8, "cells_scanned": 16, "micros_per_row": 17, "row_count": 8, "rows": [ // snip ], "rows_scanned": 8 }, "status": 200, "time_ms": 0}
+{ "message": "Query successful", "result": { "affected_locality_groups": 1, "bytes_scanned": 984, "cell_count": 8, "cells_scanned": 16, "micros_per_row": 17, "row_count": 8, "rows": [ // snip ], "rows_scanned": 8 }, "status": 200, "time_ms": 0}Note, how we scanned 1 KB of data, and 16 cells, but only returned 8 cells (because we filtered by the title column family).
+That means we have a read amplification of about 2.

 Example: With locality groups